mitchelldmiller/quick-mail-wp-plugin/index.md

 ### Learn More
 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Send Email from WordPress with Quick Mail](http://wheredidmybraingo.com/send-email-from-wordpress-with-quick-mail/) for update info.
+* See [Quick Mail 2.0.5 Maintenance Release](http://wheredidmybraingo.com/quick-mail-2-0-5-maintenance-release/) for update info.

 ### Installation ###